Does Wine Make You Fat? Some Illuminating Evidence

 So, if you drink too much or drink before eating, your body initiates a 3-step process to metabolize the alcohol before it can switch back to food.

 Why do we end up eating a whole cheese pizza after a night of drinking?
 The effects of alcohol on the brain causes a skew in how we regulate calorie intake for 2 reasons:

-BLOOD SUGAR DROP: Drinking dry wine actually causes your blood sugar to drop.
+Drinking dry wine actually causes your blood sugar to drop.
 This is because your body focuses on metabolizing the alcohol calories first before food calories.
-The result is that your brain sees this information a little blindly and responds with ‘uh oh, we need more blood sugar.
-Go eat something!’
+Your brain responds by saying,

 No one has ever drunkenly craved a salad—and there’s a reason.
 A study conducted by Purdue University found that moderate consumption of alcohol enhances the taste of salt and fat, which is why bacon and scrambled eggs the next morning are so satisfying.Dr.
 Edward Miller, Wine & Health